- 01 Windows 10 Not Detecting Hard Drive But BIOS Does

 If your external hard drive shares the same drive letter as your disk partition, Windows won't show the drive letter of your external device.
 It will show as New Volume in Disk Management without a drive letter.

 Step 1.
-Connect Seagate external to computer and open Disk Management.
+Connect Seagate external to the computer and open Disk Management.

 Step 2.
 Right-click the partition of not working Seagate disk and choose "Change Drive Letter and Paths...".